Accessible Page: A Dominant Ninth Sharp Eleventh Added Guitar Chord Charts & Variations

 Chord Diagrams in Text Format For Blind and Visually Impaired People

-This is an accessible, text-based page for the A 9(#11) guitar chord, suitable for screen-reader software.
+This page provides an accessible, text-only version of the A 9(#11) guitar chord, designed for use with screen-reader software.

 A 9(#11) Description